 The Homes and Communities Authority are in charge of Housing Associations and you can get more information from their website by clicking here.

 L&Q is a major social housing provider and it also provides sheltered and supported housing for those with special needs.
 L&Q have regenerated a large number of areas and dilapidated street properties.
-Clients of L&Q looking to transfer can use this website or pick up a news letter from L&Q offices.
-L&Q is one of the Choice Homes UK partners.
-Click here for the L&Q website or click here for more information on L&Q on this site.
+Click here for the L&Q website.

 Family Mosaic now Peabody have more than 20,000 homes to rent in London and Essex.
 They build more than 1,000 properties a year and assist people in buy shared ownership properties.
 Family Mosaic uses ELLC for their Choice Based Lettings Service.
 Click here for the Family Mosaic website .

 One Housing Group